CityOfZion/neo-local/documentation/README.md

 ## Customizing

-Four neo-cli consensus nodes are started as block producers.
-The version of those nodes can be customized by you.
+Only one neo-cli node is started as block producer.
+The version of that node can be customized by you.
-You can start neo-local with a different or even all different versions at the same time.
+You should check what versions are supported.
+That information is shown in a commented line inside the ".env" file.

-To change the default versions you just need to edit the ".env" file
+To change the default version you just need to edit the ".env" file
 ```
 neo-local/
 ├── .env